Now that we’ve got the elephant in the room (the year’s Caldecott winner) out of the way, we can talk of other children’s illustration news.

 Hajdu’s book brings home how “New York was the epicenter of this [comic books] creative ferment, just as it was for painting, baseball, and musical theater,” Akst says.

 “Everyone knows about Jackson Pollock, Jackie Robinson, and ‘Guys and Dolls,’ but few appreciate the role comics played in American culture.
 In those days the industry put out perhaps 100 million copies a week, each of them passed among several readers.
-Producing this colorful weekly avalanche required a small army of artists, writers, letterers, and others who grew out of the Depression and leapt at the chance to work at the intersection of art and commerce.”
+Producing this colorful weekly avalanche required a small army of artists, writers, letterers, and others who grew out of the Depression and leaped at the chance to work at the intersection of art and commerce.”
 See Akst’s review.

 * * * * *